lnyemba/jx/README.md

 Simple Javascript eXtension Framework
 ==

-The simple Javascript eXtension framework (jx in short) implements wrappers around common tasks performed on DOM object, JSON object and implements various utilities like design patterns for easy handling of collections as well as mathematic functions and some basic machine learning techniques and models.
+The simple **J**avascript e**X**tension framework (**Jx** in short) implements wrappers around common tasks performed on DOM object, JSON object and implements various utilities like design patterns for easy handling of collections as well as mathematic functions and some basic machine learning techniques and models.
 Jx doesn't get in the way of other frameworks like jQuery; Dojo; Mootools; Backbone; Boostrap.
 We put in a concerted effort to keep it simple yet useful.

 <Table>
 <tr style="font-weight:bold; text-transform:capitalize" valign="center"><td>